abhijeet4022/TechLearningHub/Kubernetes/Lab/Sai_Kiran/Ingress/config.md

 - echo "<Key>" > /tmp/tls.key

 # Generate the Secret and store the key and cert
-- kubectl create secret tls nginx-tls-default --key="tls.key" --cert="tls.crt"
+- kubectl create secret tls nginx-tls-default --key="tls.key" --cert="tls.crt" -n ingress-nginx
-- kubectl describe secret nginx-tls-default
+- kubectl describe secret nginx-tls-default -n ingress-nginx

 # Configure Ingress Controller - It will create the NetworkLoadBalancer as well in AWS.